Disabled Supporters General Information

 The raised undercover viewing platforms are located in an elevated position within the East and North Stands and offer a great view of the action on the field.
 Access to the Stands is fully accessible and includes passenger lifts to the upper floors.

 An additional 100 designated spaces for wheelchair supporters are available pitch-side.
-Access to these areas is via the Disabled Entrance which is located adjacent to Gates 4 to 8, between the East and North Stands.
+Access to these areas is via the Disabled Entrance which is Gate A for North West and West stands and Gate 20 for all other stands.

 All wheelchair spaces have an adjacent seat for helpers/carer.